mercadopago/devsite-docs/guides/reports/extra/pnf-bank.en.md

 > LEFT_BUTTON_RECOMMENDED_EN
 >
-> Create your available Money report
+> Create your Available Money report
 >
 > Learn how to create a report and follow the steps to set up your references.
 >